 It’s one thing to say that you helped your company achieve success, but it takes your resume to a whole new level if you can quantify that growth.

 It only takes a few minutes to read your resume and cover letter out loud to yourself, or to a friend or family member.
 This will help with the flow of your resume, and will assure that you are not using choppy or poorly structured sentences.
 Sometimes when we actually articulate what we have written, it can help us catch small errors.

 One of the most common themes when talking about resume formatting is correct resume length.
 Some people swear by one page only, while others say two pages plus is perfectly acceptable.
 The truth is that your resume should be about one page for every ten years of professional experience you have.
 If you have had multiple positions over the last ten years, make sure to feature the ones that best highlight your career aspirations and achievements.
 It is important not to overload hiring managers and PR professionals with information that doesn’t pertain to the position you are applying for, so make sure you really do your best to highlight the most pertinent information.

 There is nothing more important than crafting custom resumes and CVs for each new job application opening.
 This is all done with the written word.

 The Internet has left people with shorter attention spans than ever before.
 But at the same time, it has engaged readers like nothing else in history.
 Everywhere you look you will see people buried in their phones scanning articles and reading updates about their friends.
 This constant barrage of written content - in various forms - has conditioned people to read quickly, searching for the content that truly stands out.

 This rings true even with those reviewing resumes and CVs, even if they don’t do it on purpose.
-Even if you’re not a professional resume writer, using these tips can help you win them over and ensure that your resume puts you in the callback pile, far from the pile of candidates that didn’t focus on the great importance of the written word.
+Even if you're not a professional resume writer, using these tips to improve your resume can help you win them over and ensure that your resume puts you in the callback pile, far from the pile of candidates that didn’t focus on the great importance of the written word.